ROZALIYA0206/whitepaper/technical.md

 //on daily basis mon-friday we want to update the ticker price in the contrct
 ````

-#### Use Cases
+### Use Cases

 #### Inexpensive Network

 The hybrid consensus model provides an inexpensive way to secure the network.
 Users can run existing DApps on the Rublix Blockchain and spend less money on transaction fees.
-Overall cost of the network's security will also be cheaper due to considerably lower market cap.
+Overall cost of the network's security will also be lower due to considerably lower market cap.

 #### No Miners

 Due to consensus lying in the validators (nodes) with no mining required, scalibility concerns subside as transactions are not reliant on resource intensive confirmations.

-# Governance Model
+### Governance Model

-Governance is the process in which actors reach consensus on subjective matters that cannot be controlled entirely by software algorithms.
-In the Rublix instance, initial validators must be chosen by the power of a select few in order to secure the network.
-The Rublix Blockchain implements a governance process that efficiently combines a hybrid Proof-of-Authority and Proof-of-Stake protocol.
+Initial validators on the Rublix platform must be chosen by the power of a select few in order to secure the network.
+The Rublix Blockchain implements a governance process that combines a hybrid Proof-of-Authority and Proof-of-Stake protocol.
 In order for a user to become a validator, they must be invited by an authoritive figure and stake the same number of tokens as the existing validator who elected them.
 The agents' stake can be gifted or purchased on an exchange.
 This procedure ensures the newcomer is committed to becoming a trusted validator on the Rublix network.

-A blockchain based on the Rublix software recognizes that power originates within the token holders and initial validators.
-The block validators and producers are given limited and checked authority to freeze accounts, update defective applications and propose changes requiring a hard fork to the underlying protocol.

-Embedded into the Rublix software is the election of block producers.
-Before any changes can be made to the blockchain, block producers must approve the proposed alterations.
-If block producers refuse to undertake the suggested changes made by the token holders, the proposals can be voted out.
-If block producers make changes without permission of the token holders then all other non-producing full-node validators (for example, exchanges) will reject the change.
+The Rublix Blockchain recognizes that power lies within the token holders and initial validators.
+The validators are monitored and given limited authority to freeze accounts, perform updates, push bug fixes and propose changes that require a hard fork to the underlying protocol.
+Before any changes can be made to the blockchain, validatoers must approve the proposed modifications.
+If validators refuse to undertake the suggested changes made by the token holders, the proposals can be rejected.
+If validators make changes without permission of the token holders then all other non-producing full-node validators will decline the change.

 # Milestone Releases